kubevirt/community/membership_policy.md

 The following apply to the part of project for which one would be an approver in the OWNERS file (for repos using the bot).

-  * Approver status may be a precondition to accepting L+ contributions
+  * Approver status may be a precondition to accepting contributions
   * Demonstrate sound technical judgement
   * Responsible for project quality control via reviews
   * Focus on holistic acceptance of contribution such as dependencies with other features, backwards / forwards compatibility, API and flag definitions, etc